-The application window is now closed
+The application window is currently closed

 Occasional appointments and exceptional circumstances